The Home Stretch: Cycling Across Australia, Port Augusta To Crystal Brook

 2; I could walk back to Port Pirie, the town I’d just come through, 15km away.
 But at least there was a cycle shop there!

 Both options were never really going to happen.
-They Knew as much as I knew that once they’d gone, I would cycle!
+They knew as much as I knew that once they’d gone, I would cycle!
 And they told me so.
 They would then have to shadow me all the way to whichever option I chose.
 And possibly fine me for wasting their time!
 I didn’t tell them I’d already been fined!
-Or option 3; Leave my bike here in the middle of nowhere, and they would drive me to Port Pirie to get a helmet.
+Or option 3: Leave my bike here in the middle of nowhere, and they would drive me to Port Pirie to get a helmet.
 And drop me back at my bike after.
 I wasn’t keen on any of their ideas!
 But there really wasn’t much of a choice.
 I had to leave my bike!

 I’m In A Police Car

 I found a bush away from the road, stashed the bike behind that, and hoped for the best.
 The police took me to the shop where I quickly bought a helmet.
 I wasn’t going to look around; I was too worried about my bike.
-Thankfully when the police dropped me back at my bike, everything was okay, and it was still there.
+Thankfully, when the police dropped me back at my bike, everything was okay, and it was still there.

 I’ve got to be honest.
-I couldn’t have wanted a better pair of police to pull me over.
+I couldn’t have wanted a better pair of police officers to pull me over.
 They could have just fined me and still made me walk.
 At least I can relax a bit more tomorrow and not worry about being pulled over by the police.
+I spent the evening polishing my helmet!